 If your student(s) is suspected or confirmed to have COVID-19, it must be reported to your school through your secure account in the Parent Portal.
 Please follow IUSD reporting instructions.
 IUSD schools and staff will maintain confidentiality and protect student privacy, following all FERPA protocols.

 It is going to take a concerted effort to help keep our students, staff and families safe and healthy.
-In addition to mitigation strategies on our campuses, we encourage families to be proactive and to reinforce the importance of hand-washing and face coverings to limit the spread of the coronavirus.
-Keep students home when they are sick.
-If your child has any symptoms associated with the coronavirus, make sure they stay home and get tested if necessary.
+Please continue daily home screenings, keep students home when they are sick, and immediately report any positive or suspected positive cases through our Parent Reporting System.
+For more information and resources, visit iusd.org/covid19.
 Schools will work with students and families to maintain confidentiality and to help continue your student’s education.

-Throughout the school year, please continue to check your email and other sources of communications from your schools, which provide school and class specific information.
-For ongoing updates and information from the District, visit our 2021-22 Safety and Planning Guide, which includes updates, information about our protocols and procedures, contacts and other supports and resources, along with a CDPH FAQ.
+- Throughout the school year, please continue to check your email and other sources of communications from your schools, which provide school and class specific information.
+For ongoing updates and information from the District, visit our 2021-22 Safety and Planning Guide, which includes updates, information about our protocols and procedures, links to expert agencies, contacts, supports and other resources.